Publishing the Static Website Automatically

 - export DEBIAN_FRONTEND=noninteractive

-- apt install -y -q python3-minimal python3-distutils curl patch make git zip texlive-xetex fonts-freefont-otf latexmk xindy
+- apt install -y -q python-is-python3 python3-venv make git texlive-xetex texlive-latex-recommended fonts-freefont-otf latexmk xindy

 artifacts: